canonical/sphinx-docs-starter-pack/README.rst

 The Documentation starter pack includes:

-* a bundled Sphinx_ theme, configuration, and extensions
+* A bundled Sphinx_ theme, configuration, and extensions
-* support for both reStructuredText (reST) and Markdown
+* Support for both reStructuredText (reST) and MyST Markdown
-* build checks for links, spelling, and inclusive language
+* Build checks for links, spelling, and inclusive language
-* customisation support layered above a core configuration
+* Customisation support layered over a core configuration

 See the full documentation: https://canonical-starter-pack.readthedocs-hosted.com/use-canonical-sphinx-extension/